stephenliberty/interactions-game/README.md

 scratch in other contexts.
 This has been iterated on since about 2020, being restarted multiple times to learn new frameworks (or from a disk crash that had no backup - whoops).
 The big learning item here is that separating the API work from the UI work makes a huge difference - doing both at once leads to rapid burnout.
 So we're aiming to be able to play a complete game via REST calls first, then build an interaction layer on top of that.

+## Important note

+Nothing in this repo is allowed to be generated via "AI".
+I may consider integrating with those systems later to build content, but the code itself must come directly from brain matter.

 ## The rules